Your Shopping Cart Already Knows What You Want

 Unlike recommendation engines that suggest products after browsing, anticipation engines use purchase history, location, and behavioural data to predict what consumers will need before they search, preparing offers proactively.

-Which Asian companies lead in consumer AI?
+Which Asian companies lead in consumer AI shopping?